 - High fructose corn syrup

-We will share some useful tips to follow, so you can enjoy fast food with fewer or no IBS symptoms at all.
+In this section, we will share some valuable tips to follow so you can enjoy fast food with fewer or no IBS symptoms.

-Menu ingredients lists can be hard to study in a busy fast-food restaurant, as they might not be readily available.
+Menu ingredient lists can be complicated to study in a busy fast-food restaurant as they might not be readily available.

 We suggest visiting the restaurant’s website in advance.
 You can then check the menu and search for the ingredients list to detect FODMAPs.

 When ordering your meal, pay attention to the condiments as well.
-As always, check the ingredient list if there has been any high FODMAP ingredient added (e.g. garlic).
+As always, check the ingredient list to see if any high FODMAP ingredient (e.g., garlic) has been added.

-Suitable low FODMAP options that have been tested by Monash:
+Suitable low FODMAP options that have been tested (5):

 If this is the case for you, try choosing low FODMAP fruit juice or water.